tonio/slimerjs-edge/README.md

 This is an _NPM wrapper_ and can be used to conveniently make Slimer available It is not a Node JS wrapper.

-I have had reasonable experiences writing standalone Slimer scripts which I then drive from within a node program by spawning slimer in a child process.
+Standalone SlimerJS scripts can be driven from within a node program by spawning SlimerJS in a child process.

 Read the SlimerJS FAQ for more details: http://slimerjs.org/faq.html